containerum/containerum-docs/content/kubernetes/prerequisites.md

 ---
 title: Kubernetes prerequisites
 linktitle: Prerequisites
-description: Kubernetes can be deployed on Docker environments with etcd.
+description: Kubernetes can be deployed in any Docker environment.

 categories: []
 keywords: []